API Design

 Porta exposes three distinct API surfaces:

-1. Admin API (/api/admin/*) — RESTful management API for organizations, applications, clients, users, RBAC, and system configuration
+/api/admin/*) — RESTful management API for organizations, applications, clients, users, RBAC, and system configuration - OIDC Endpoints (

-3. Admin GUI BFF (/api/*, /auth/*) — Backend-for-frontend proxy that wraps the Admin API with session-based auth, CSRF, and security headers (see Admin GUI architecture)
+/api/*,/auth/*) — Standalone backend-for-frontend (@portaidentity/admin-gui) that wraps the Admin API with session-based auth and security headers (see Admin GUI architecture)

 This document covers the design principles, conventions, and patterns used in the Admin API.
 For OIDC protocol details, see the node-oidc-provider documentation.
 For BFF details, see the Security Architecture.